MW 29.9x10 / N38 - neodymium magnet

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Possible danger associated with microscopic parts of magnets are risky, in case of ingestion, which is crucial in the context of children's health.
-Furthermore, miniscule components of these magnets have the potential to complicate diagnosis when they are in the body.
+- Health risk associated with microscopic parts of magnets are risky, if swallowed, which is crucial in the context of children's health.
+Furthermore, miniscule components of these products are able to hinder the diagnostic process in case of swallowing.

 Exercise Caution with Neodymium Magnets